Landmark Inn: History

+In 1997 it was the first Michigan Hotel to be awarded membership in the Historic Hotels of America.

 Popular culture

+This boutique hotel amalgamates modern comfort with "old-world elegance" in downtown Marquette.
+It offers Lake Superior views within a short walk to bars, restaurants. entertainment and museums.
+There are rooms named after the celebrities and historical figures who were guests.
+In 2002, The Rolling Stones gathered there before the funeral of their road manager.

-Throughout its history, the hotel has hosted many celebrities and historical figures including: Amelia Earhart in 1932, Abbott & Costello in 1942, astronaut Jerry Lineger, and Maya Angelou.
-The hotel also hosted the cast and crew of the film Anatomy of a Murder, including James Stewart and Lee Remick during filming in 1959.
+Throughout its history, the hotel has hosted many celebrities and historical figures: Amelia Earhart in 1932, Abbott & Costello in 1942, comedian Bill Cosby, band leader Duke Ellington (see Mather Inn), Governor John Engler, astronaut Jerry M. Linenger, and Maya Angelou.
+The hotel also hosted the cast and crew of the film Anatomy of a Murder during filming in 1959.

+The hotel is reported to be haunted.

 Current use

 The hotel has been owned by Graves Hospitality Management since 2015.
 The Landmark Inn operates 66 rooms, many of which are now named in coordination to the celebrities and historical figures that have stayed in each respective room.
 For a number of years, the Landmark Inn was a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation; the hotel left the program in 2016.
+Winter evenings are described as "cozy" by the fireplace " with a "an oversized live fir tree in its Grand Lobby and candlelit New Year’s Eve dinners."